GyuyeongKim/NetLR-public/README.md

 **Switch:**
 - Ubuntu 20.04 LTS with Linux kernel 5.4.
-- python 2.7
+- Python 2.7
 - Intel P4 Studio SDE 9.2.0 and BSP 9.2.0.

 We also tested our artifact on:
 - Ubuntu 20.04 LTS with Linux kernel 5.4.
-- python 3.8.10
+- Python 3.8.10
 - Intel P4 Studio SDE 9.7.0 and BSP 9.7.0.

 # Installation

 ## Switch-side
-1. Place `controller_vldb_ver.py`, `controller_python3.py` and `netlr.p4` in the SDE directory.
+1. Place `controller.py` and `netlr.p4` in the SDE directory.
-2. Configure cluster-related information in the `controller_vldb_ver.py` or `controller_python3.py`.
+2. Configure cluster-related information in the `controller.py`.
 This includes IP addresses and port-related information.

 3. Compile `netlr.p4` using the P4 compiler (we used `p4build.sh` provided by Intel).
 You can compile it manually with the following commands.
    - `cmake ${SDE}/p4studio -DCMAKE_INSTALL_PREFIX=${SDE_INSTALL} -DCMAKE_MODULE_PATH=${SDE}/cmake -DP4_NAME=netlr -DP4_PATH=${SDE}/netlr.p4`